alexandrius/fetch-yo-mama/README.md

     <a href="#"><img src="https://img.shields.io/npm/dt/fetch-yo-mama"/></a>
 </p>

-QoL fetch api hooks for React.
-The request will be automatically aborted if the component is unmounted
+Fetch API QoL hooks for React.

+> The request will be automatically aborted if the component is unmounted

 ![logo](https://github.com/alexandrius/fetch-yo-mama/assets/5978212/feb261d6-d2fd-418f-9637-5923ca2ad97e)

 ## Usage

-### Step 0
+### Step - 0

+> Install the library

 `yarn add fetch-yo-mama`

-### Step 1
+### Step - 1

-Wrap the app with FetchProvider and pass `aliases`.
+> Wrap the app with FetchProvider and pass `aliases`.

 ```jsx
 import { FetchProvider } from 'fetch-yo-mama';